1960s

 Photo of Nobel Laureate Peter Doherty, PhD

 Peter Doherty, PhD, St. Jude Immunology chair, is awarded the Nobel Prize for Physiology or Medicine.
-He and Rolf M. Zinkernagel, MD, PhD, of the University of Zurich share the prize for their pioneering research explaining how the immune system recognizes and kills virus-infected cells.
+He and Rolf M. Zinkernage, MD, PhD, of the University of Zurich, share the prize for their earlier pioneering work on identifying the role of T-Cells in fighting virus-infected cells.

 1998